 Coffee shops epitomize an “activity-based work” environment or a workplace spatially organized by the type of work a person is doing.
 Your neighborhood Starbucks, for example, likely provides a variety of spaces to work from: soft seating to relax with a book or a colleague for a casual conversation, long tables for collaborative work, corner high tops for more heads-down, productive work.
 All this while allowing the opportunity for a quick break: insert perfectly decorated latte here.

-Beyond the immediate experiential benefits, the “coffee shop model,” a perfect display of activity-based working in action, offers benefits that don’t always meet the eye like real estate cost reduction, improved employee performance
+Beyond the immediate experiential benefits, the “coffee shop model,” a perfect display of activity-based working in action, offers benefits that don’t always meet the eye like real estate cost reduction, improved employee performance and increased retention.

 1. Real estate consolidation and cost reduction